-Elaine Pentaleri is co-editor for Mud Season Review.
+Elaine Pentaleri is co-editor-in-chief for Mud Season Review.
 She lives on 23 acres of field, woodland and stream in Starksboro, Vermont.
 Elaine holds advanced degrees from both Alfred University and the University of Vermont.
 A poet and teacher, she is currently board co- chair of the Burlington Writers Workshop and president of the board of directors of the Willowell Foundation.
-Elaine's work has appeared in small press publications, including Off Channel, Anderbo.com, New Milennium Writings, ZigZagLit, Cold Lake Anthology, The Black Mountain Press, and elsewhere.
+Elaine’s work has appeared in small press publications, including Off Channel, Anderbo.com, New Milennium Writings, ZigZagLit, Cold Lake Anthology, The Black Mountain Press, and elsewhere.

-Grier Martin is co-editor for Mud Season Review.
-She has worked with Mud Season Review for three years, as a poetry reader, associate poetry editor and poetry co-editor.
+Grier Martin is co-editor-in-chief for Mud Season Review.
+She has worked with Mud Season Review for three years, as a poetry reader, associate poetry editor, and poetry co-editor.
 She is an active participant in the Burlington Writers Workshop and founded its Poetry Discussion Group, which she led for over a year.
 She is a resident of Burlington, VT and a graduate of Georgetown University’s School of Foreign Service.

 After two decades of activist nonfiction, Michael Ware began crafting short stories on a lark and really liked it.
 He’s not so fond of yet another screen hobby, since he works as a web designer, but that is the price one pays to soak in literary fame.
 You can find his self-published work at A Bloodshot Coda and his opinions on Twitter.